fgmacedo/python-statemachine/docs/actions.md

 - `transition`: The {ref}`Transition` instance that was activated by the {ref}`Event`.

-So, you can implement Actions and Guards like these:
+So, you can implement Actions and Guards like these, but this list is not exaustive, it's only to give you a few examples...  any combination of parameters will work, including extra parameters that you may inform when triggering an {ref}`event`:

 ```py
 def action_or_guard_method_name(self):